Surfing in Sri Lanka

 Get travel insurance.
 Seriously.
 Don’t forget.

-For our first week we went to a Surf Camp in the south of the island, lined with palm-treed beaches, turquoise waters and warm local smiles.
+For our first week we went to the Talalla Retreat & Surf Camp on the south of the island, lined with palm-treed beaches, turquoise waters and warm local smiles.
 Our coaches were also our guides.
 They knew all the good spots and we scored absolutely amazing waves.
 If you’re after 6ft barreling, fast and shallow reef breaks then the south of Sri Lanka probably isn’t for you (stick to Arugam Bay).

 Our coach Andy took us to a secret reef that he had found a few weeks before our arrival.
 We surfed it all to ourselves for hours!
 It was a perfect right-hander with a little barreling end section… unreal!
 Can you imagine seeing a set rolling in and not having to hustle or fight for it?
 So good.

-Don’t forget to pack a sweet surf bikini – get inspired by these awesome brands
+Don’t forget to pack a surf bikini – See recommended brands + discounts codes for you

-Coming from the Gold Coast, where every day is a battle for waves, I have surfs where I sit out at Burleigh Point for an hour before I even score a wave.
+Coming from Australia’s Gold Coast, where every day is a battle for waves, I have surfs where I sit out at Burleigh Point for an hour before I even catch one wave.
 I know that “one wave is all it takes” hence why I continue to surf there every morning, but Sri Lanka offers you a wave count to really progress your surfing.

-Surfing in Sri Lanka & travelling the South
+Surfing in Sri Lanka & traveling the South

 Now is the time to discover Sri Lanka before everyone else does…